NW1 – 132.00 acres

 At the south end of Pitt Lake there is a 36-hole championship golf course, Swan-e-set Bay Resort & Country Club, designed by legendary Lee Trevino.
 It includes a 65,000 square foot chateau-style clubhouse.
 Panoramic views and elegant surroundings make this clubhouse perhaps the finest in Western Canada.

 Pitt Meadows (Pop.
 18,200) with its naturally beautiful setting, is located on the north side of the Fraser River between Port Coquitlam and Maple Ridge, just an hour from downtown Vancouver.
 Surrounded by three rivers – the Pitt River, the Fraser River, and the Alouette River – residents enjoy boating, canoeing, water-skiing, fishing, swimming, bird watching, cycling, walking and horseback riding.
-With its four world-class golf courses, an expanding airport, and increased connectivity with Vancouver through the Golden Ears Bridge (completed in 2009) and a commuter rail link with Vancouver, Pitt Meadows is a community poised for growth.
+With its four world-class golf courses, an expanding airport, and increased connectivity with Vancouver through the Golden Ears Bridge and a commuter rail link with Vancouver, Pitt Meadows is a community poised for growth.
 Dairy farms, Christmas tree farms, greenhouses, raspberries, strawberries, cranberries and blueberries all contribute to a thriving agricultural community, with 86% of the Pitt Meadows landmass included in the Agricultural Land Reserve.

 Maple Ridge (Pop.
 76,052) situated on the north shore of the Fraser River, is one of British Columbia’s major commercial centres.
 Maple Ridge has seen rapid growth in recent years and is a wonderful place to enjoy nature.
 There are many parks and trails that offer an unrivaled opportunity to enjoy the peaceful beauty of mountains, rivers and marshes.